ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Navigation
 """"""""""

-*Positioning a line*
-    In browse, alter, or delete mode, it is possible to scroll the list of lines under the control of VIRTEL.

 Search
     Type the name (or partial name) of the required entity on the first line under the heading “Internal Name”, then press [Enter].
 [PF6]
     Return to the first page of the list.
 [PF7]